-- More than half (58%) of agricultural workers surveyed had more than 10 years of U.S. farm experience.
+- Agricultural workers had an average of 18 years of U.S. farm experience.

-- Agricultural workers worked an average of 33 weeks a year in agriculture and spent an average of 11 weeks unemployed, and 3 weeks abroad.
+- Agricultural workers worked an average of 39 weeks a year in agriculture,

-- 80% of agricultural workers said they were hired directly by the grower or producer, while 20% said they were employed by a labor contractor.
+- 88% of agricultural workers said they were hired directly by the grower or producer, while 12% said they were employed by a labor contractor.

 - Agricultural workers reported being employed in a variety of agricultural tasks:

-- 29% performed technical tasks
+- 31% performed technical tasks

-- o 30% performed pre-harvest tasks
+- o 28% performed pre-harvest tasks

-- 17% harvested products
+- o 20% harvested products

-- 25% performed post-harvest tasks
+- o 21% performed post-harvest tasks

 - The breakdown of the primary crops worked by agricultural workers is as follows:

-- 37% worked with vegetables
+- o 20% worked with vegetables

-- 32% worked with fruit and nuts
+- o 38% worked with fruit and nuts

-- 19% worked in horticulture
+- 24% worked in horticulture

-- 10% worked with field crops
+- 14% worked with field crops

-- 3% reported working in miscellaneous or multiple crops
+- o 3% reported working in miscellaneous or multiple crops